 What is a scrum team?

 A Scrum team is a small team that has mainly three roles product owner, scrum master, and development team, which is a cross-functional group of individuals who work together to deliver product increments.
-The Scrum Team is self-organizing and cross-functional that works collaboratively to achieve the Sprint Goal and deliver valuable increments of the product.
+The Scrum Team self-organizes and collaborates as a cross-functional group that works collaboratively to achieve the Sprint Goal and deliver valuable increments of the product.

 What are the main roles in the Scrum team?

-What are the scrum events in the scrum process?
+What are the events in the Scrum process?

-A scrum set of events which is also known as scrum ceremonies, to facilitate communication, collaboration, and transparency within the Scrum Team and with stakeholders.
-There are mainly four main events Sprint Planning, Daily Stand-up (Daily Scrum), Sprint Review, Sprint Retrospective
+Scrum consists of a set of events, also known as Scrum ceremonies, designed to enhance communication, collaboration, and transparency within the Scrum Team and with stakeholders.
+The four key events are Sprint Planning, Daily Stand-up (Daily Scrum), Sprint Review, and Sprint Retrospective.

 1. Sprint Planning